Dynamic modes of morphogen transport: Introduction

 However, the shape of the gradient and the dynamics of the FRAP experiments in wild type can be accounted for by a regime of transport in which extracellular diffusion is dominating and is fast.
-In this case an extracellular gradient would form quickly and the recovery in the FRAP experiment is dominated by the accumulation of molecules intracellularly.
-While the analysis of endocytosis mutants does not truly support an extracellular diffusion regime, with the available assays we cannot currently distinguish between the two regimes of transport, namely a regime where the gradient shape is dominated by extracellular diffusion alone and a regime where intracellular trafficking contributes significantly to the shape of the gradient.
+In this case an extracellular gradient would form quickly and the recovery in the FRAP experiment is dominated by the accumulation of molecules intracellularly \cite{Zhou:2012ia}.
+While the analysis of endocytosis mutants does not truly support an extracellular diffusion regime \cite{Kicheva:2007bha}, with the available assays we cannot currently distinguish between the two regimes of transport, namely a regime where the gradient shape is dominated by extracellular diffusion alone and a regime where intracellular trafficking contributes significantly to the shape of the gradient.

 The difficulty in distinguish between the two regimes stems largely from the fact that the FRAP recovery curves can be interpreted in different ways depending on which theoretical model is considered.
+This has created controversies and divisions in the field with two different perspective in the interpretation of FRAP data to identify between transport mechanisms.
 In one case the FRAP dynamics is interpreted as revealing an effective diffusion and an effective degradation, in the other case the FRAP dynamics corresponds only to the dynamics of accumulation of intracellular molecules that do not return to the extracellular space.